Deaths of United States federal judges in active service: 1870–1919

 138 United States Article III federal judges died in office between the enactment of the Judiciary Act of 1869, providing for pensions for retiring federal judges, and the enactment of legislation in 1919 allowing judges to serve in senior status.
 During this period the number of federal judgeships was substantially increased with the admission of new states to the union, and with the establishment of the United States courts of appeals by the Judiciary Act of 1891.
 In the same period, the two-party divide between the Democratic Party and the Republican Party became firmly established, with the appointment of judges developing as a point of contention between the two parties.
-Of these, 17 were justices of the Supreme Court of the United States.
+Of the judges who died in office during this period, 17 were justices of the Supreme Court of the United States.